view7677/java-interview-questions/pages/Java_8.md

 #### 41. How can you get the name of Parameter in Java by using reflection?

+Java 8 has introduced a method `Parameter.getName()` to get the name of a parameter by using reflection.

+Before using this feature, we need to turn on this feature in Java compiler.

+To turn on this feature, just run javac with –parameters argument.

+To verify the availability of this feature, we can use `Parameter.isNamePresent()` method.

 #### 42. What is Optional in Java 8?

 Another new feature of Java 8 is the new Optional type.
 This type is a way of explicitly stating “I might have a value, or I might be null.”
 Which means an API can now be explicit about either returning values that might be null vs. values that will always be non-null, minimizing the chances of running into a NullPointerException.

 What’s nice about Optional is the way you tell it to deal with nulls.
-For example, if we’re looking for a particular book in a list, the new findFirst() method returns an Optional, which tells us it’s not guaranteed to find a value.
+For example, if we’re looking for a particular book in a list, the new findFirst() method returns an
+Optional, which tells us it’s not guaranteed to find a value.
 Given this optional value, we can then decide what to do if it’s null.
 If we wanted to throw a custom Exception, we can use orElseThrow:

 ```java
 public Book findBookByTitle(List<Book> books, String title) {